|

 Many children of my generation dreamed of becoming an engine driver

-when they grew up, but as a child I dreamed instead of running my own
+when they grew up, but as a child my thoughts turned instead towards

 bus company.
 That ambition was realised in part as I was

-fortunate enough that my transport career led me to become manager for
+fortunate enough that my transport career in buses and coaches over the years led me to become manager for

-a time of two of my "favourite" operations (Rossmore and
+a time in the 1980s of two of my 'favourite' operations

 Stanbridge).

-Before all is forgotten, why not click on a link or two and take a
+Before all is forgotten, why not click on a link or two below and take a

 pleasant ride with me down and along the winding lanes of nostalgic